radius-project/radius/docs/content/concepts/appmodel-concept/components-model/index.md

 weight: 200
 ---

 Components describe the code, data, and infrastructure pieces of an application.

-Simplistically, each node of an architecture diagram would map to one Component.
+Each node of an architecture diagram would map to one Component.
 Together, an Application's Components capture all of the important behaviors and requirements needed for a runtime to host that app.

 ## Component definition